 After exploiting the initial targets to find a foothold within the organisation, attackers insert a backdoor to allow continued access, gather systems information and act as a stepping stone for futuristic work.
 Like in the Solarwinds case, the malware may remain dormant for several days as decided by the attacker.
 The reason for this might be an attempt to gather enough data for subsequent attacks.

 Once the backdoor works successfully and tested with successful connections to the C2 servers, it starts performing local work.
 This task includes lateral movements, finding useful assets, credential attacks such as finding credentials, credential abuse (password-based attacks), privilege escalation attacks for further infiltration.
 A few more intricate tricks in this process include defence evasion that includes multiple checks to ensure the campaign stays stealth, initial C2 (Command and Control) communication and exfiltration of information to attackers.
 This will be fully clear if you read about how cyber kill chain works.

 How to prevent supply chain attacks?

-Even after the National Cyber Security Centre (NCSC) that posits that few UK organisations have enough security standards to curtail supply chain attack risk.
+Even after the National Cyber Security Centre (NCSC) posits that few UK organisations have enough security standards to curtail supply chain attack risk.
 Few businesses still disregard the risk attached to this cyber attack.
 However, the prevalence of attacks, especially the Solarwinds attack, has made organisations sit up on the issue.

 Despite the subtlety involved in this attack, it is still possible to prevent a supply chain attack.
 Under the guidance, principles of supply chain security are divided into four stages.